Divyanshu-2829/sql-Tadka/README.md

 To enhance performance, the following strategies were implemented:

-- Used React's **memo, useMemo, and useCallback** hooks to reduce unnecessary re-renders.
+- Used React's **memo, useMemo, useContext, useState, useEffect and useCallback** hooks to reduce unnecessary re-renders.
 - Applied **code-splitting** to the SQL editor component for faster initial load times.

 <br>